-Water-level increases were also seen in wells MR97-2, MR97-3, and MR97-4 following MR's suspension of mining (fig. 2-14, 2-15, and 2-16).
+Water-level increases were also seen in wells MR97-2, MR97-3, and MR97-4 following MR's suspension of mining (figs. 2-14, 2-15, and 2-16).
 The response in water levels in well MR97-2, figure 2-14, was very similar to that seen in well MR97-1.
 A similar increase was seen in well MR97-2 following the 2001 weir installation.
 Water levels were stable at this site during 2003-2005 through mid-2006 and did not show the same fluctuations as noted in well MR97-1.
-However, water levels increased during June, July and November 2006, resulting in over a 2-ft net water-level increase for the year.
+However, water levels increased during June, July and November 2006, leveled off before rising during early spring 2007 before leveling off then decreasing slightly the later part of 2007.

 The water level in well MR97-3 showed only a minor response to the 2001 and 2002 construction activities.
 However, water levels rose the first part of 2003, before leveling off for the next 5 to 6 months and falling the last several months of the year (fig. 2-15).
 With the exception of a brief period early in 2004, water levels continued to drop in this well until spring 2005 when they rose for several months before leveling off.
-Water levels continued to rise throughout most of 2006 resulting in a net water-level increase of almost 2-ft.
+Water levels continued to rise throughout most of 2006 and 2007 resulting in a net water-level increase of almost 1.8-ft and 3.88-ft in 2006 and 2007 respectively.
 This MR-series well is the farthest away from the HSB drainage channel and appears to be the least responsive to operational changes and flows in the discharge channel.

 Water-level changes during 2003 in well MR97-4, figure 2-16, were similar to those seen in well MR97-3, except the decline in water levels began earlier in 2003 and were greater.
 Since this well is closer to the precipitation plant facilities and HSB ponds and drainage ditches, it is possible that changes in operational flows in this area are responsible for the water-level declines observed the later part of 2003.
 Changes would be more pronounced in this well than in well MR97-3.
 The water-level increase seen during early 2004 possibly relates to water flowing into holding ponds associated with the precipitation plant as these operations were brought back on-line with MR's fall 2003 start up of mining.
 Water-level changes were similar to those observed in well MR97-3 until mid-2006 when they began to decline.
-Overall, water levels rose 0.41-ft in 2006 at this site.
+Water levels had a moderate rise during 2007 and followed a trend similar to that seen in wells MR97-1 and MR97-2.

-Water levels have declined more than 8-ft in wells (MR97-2 and MR97-3) nearest the leach pads and ancillary facilities since their installation in 1997 (table 2.1.3.1), while having a decline just less than 0.4-ft in well MR97-1.
-Only well MR97-4 has a net water-level increase; this well is nearest the precipitation plant and its facilities.
+Water levels have declined almost 8 ft in wells (MR97-2 and MR97-3) nearest the leach pads and ancillary facilities since their installation in 1997 (table 2.1.3.1), while having a rise of 0.4-ft and 3.7-ft in wells MR97-1 and MR97-4 respectively.
 It appears there is a direct influence on the shallow alluvial aquifer in this area by mining operations.
-Changes in mine operations (i.e. precipitation plant and leach pad) affect groundwater recharge in this area.
-Other changes, such as the weir installation and relocation, have affected groundwater levels in the area in the past.
+Changes in mine operations (i.e. precipitation plant and leach pad) affect ground water recharge in this area.
+Other changes, such as the weir installation and relocation, have affected ground water levels in the area in the past.